Lego minifigure: History

 A precursor to the minifigure was released in 1975.
 These were at the same scale as the current minifigures, but had a different design.
 They had solid torsos without separate movable arms, solid lower body pieces that were not moveable, and heads without printed features.
 They had a small variety of headpieces in various colors, including caps, pigtail hair and cowboy hats.

 The first modern minifigures were released in 1978, included in Castle, Space, and Town sets.
 These were designed by Jens Nygaard Knudsen, who had come up with the idea for having the torsos, legs, and arm pieces interchangeable.
-As these were made into pieces, the company decided to give them a simple facial expression, rendered as two solid black dots for eyes and a smile painted in solid black, and without any gender or racial components, believing that these factors would be "determined by the child’s imagination and play".
+As these were made into pieces, the company decided to give them a simple facial expression, rendered as two solid black dots for eyes and a smile painted in solid black, and without any gender or racial components, believing that these factors would be "determined by the child's imagination and play".
+The arms incorporated clips as "hands" which allowed figures to hold a wide range of different utensils and tools.

-In 1989 for the launch of Lego Pirates theme, minifigures also included hooks for hands, as well as peg legs; this was the first departure from the traditional body parts.
+In 1989 for the launch of Pirates theme, some minifigures also included hooks for hands, as well as peg legs; this was the first departure from the traditional body parts.
 Starting with Lego Pirates in 1989 and spreading to Lego Town and Lego Castle in the next few years, minifigures were also produced with different facial expressions such as facial hair, eye patches, feminine makeup, and sunglasses.
 Most of these early facial additions were still centered around the two eyes and smile, however starting in 1997 with Willa the Witch of the Fright Knights facial expressions became more complex including open mouths and detailed eyes.